akshatrakheja/EnergyNetSimulation/README.md

-# EnergyNet Phase 2 — Community DC Microgrid Simulation
+# EnergyNet — Community DC Microgrid Simulation

 ## What EnergyNet is